-Yes: The Future Target Status can be No: It is not possible to achieve the Future Target Status based on current achieved. discharge flow (pre-growth).
+Yes: The Future Target Status can be achieved.
+3a) No: It is not possible to achieve the Future Target Status based on current discharge flow (pre-growth).
 Therefore it is not growth that would be preventing the Future Target Status from being achieved, but current limits in technology.
+3b) No: growth will have a significant impact on the waterbody achieving the future target status.
+Based on the current WwTW discharge flow (pre-growth), the future target status could be achieved, but the addition of growth results in the requirement for a permit which is not currently technically feasible.
+Therefore, growth may prevent the future target status from being achieved, unless improvements in technology or non-conventional technologies are used or growth phasing or reallocation occurs.